evansrightherecoding/weNeedthisbullshit/README.md

 # weNeedthisbullshit

-# This repo is desinated for my friends and I
+# This repo is desinated for me and my friends

 * It is forked from ACL4SSR/ACL4SSR.
 * It does not contain the actual ACL files from ACL4SSR.